 Defensive Positions use Krishna Narsu’s matchup data, pulled from stats.nba.com, and gives us a percentage of possessions each player spent guarding each of the eight Offensive Roles.
 Using this data, matchup data crossed with our eight offensive roles and other data, a Position is determined for each player: Point of Attack, Chaser, Helper, Wing Stopper, Perimeter Big, Mobile Big, or Anchor Big.
 Just like roles, a player’s Defensive Position can change from year to year based on how he’s used defensively in that particular season.

 Each player’s statistical profile includes a pair of percentiles to the left of each statistic.
 The first number is his percentile rank in that stat among players who share his Offensive Role in a particular season and the second is his percentile rank among players who share his Defensive Position.
 Each team is also ranked in the various available statistics.

-Using the search box, button, and menus along the top of each page, you can quickly navigate to another player, look at his Regular Season or Playoffs stats, switch between Core and Overall (which doesn’t filter lineups at all) to see how much better or worse he plays in Core Lineups, or move to another part of his profile.
+Using the search box, button, and menus along the top of each page, you can quickly navigate to another player, look at his Regular Season or Playoffs stats, switch between Core and Overall (which doesn’t filter lineups at all) to see how much better or worse a player plays in Core Lineups, or move to another part of his profile.

 The back-end data portion of the site was created and is maintained by Ryan Davis, creator of nbashotcharts.com, and the front-end portion of the site was created and is maintained by David Balderston, creator of Early Bird Rights’ Rotations tool.
 We hope that you’ll find the statistics on the site useful.
 If you have any feedback, feel free to email us here.